jmcnally17/pacman-old/README.md

 - [Mongoose](https://mongoosejs.com/docs/) for Object Data Modelling (ODM)
 - [Express](https://expressjs.com/) for setting up a backend server
 - [React](https://reactjs.org/) for frontend development
-- [Node.js](https://nodejs.org/en/) for the backend runtime environment
+- [Node.js](https://nodejs.org/en/) for the server runtime environment
 - [MongoDB Atlas](https://www.mongodb.com/atlas/database) to store the database
 - [Jest](https://jestjs.io/) for testing
 - [Heroku](https://www.heroku.com/) for deployment
 - [Pexels Draw](https://apps.apple.com/us/app/pexels-draw/id1320744895?mt=12) for creating the boundary images and ghost sprites
-- [HTML Canvas](https://www.w3schools.com/html/html5_canvas.asp) for a container for the graphics
+- [HTML Canvas](https://www.w3schools.com/html/html5_canvas.asp) as a container for the graphics
 - [GitHub](https://github.com/) for storing the code and running Continuous Integreation (CI) in GitHub Actions

 Also, a huge thank you to [Chris Courses](https://www.youtube.com/c/ChrisCourses) YouTube channel for the tutorial which helped with most of the game mechanics present.
 Link to the tutorial video can be found [here](https://youtu.be/5IMXpp3rohQ).